Sexual Misconduct Policy (Title IX)

 Faculty, coaches, residence hall directors and RLAs, administrators, supervisory staff, campus safety officers, and human resources personnel are considered responsible employees who must report sexual misconduct to the Title IX coordinator.
 (If unsure about reporting, e-mail the Title IX Coordinator.)

-Counselors, health care workers, and SHARE confidential resources are considered confidential sources who are not required to report sexual misconduct but may do so with permission of the person who disclosed the misconduct.
+The campus advocate, counselors, health care workers, and SHARE confidential resources are considered confidential sources who are not required to report sexual misconduct but may do so with the permission of the person who disclosed the misconduct.